danielpodwysocki/ansible/README.md

 + consul - depending on whether the consul_server var is set, set up a consul server or a consul agent

-## Roles that won't see any attention anymore:

-+ nomad - sets up Nomad nodes and joins them together using Consul - will not get any new updates, went with Kubernetes instead

 ## Requirments files
 + requirements.txt - necessary python modules - to install run `pip3 install -r requirements.txt`